 Step 4: Remove your baby’s clothes.
 Pull down his pants, remove his onesie, etc.

 Step 5: Open a new diaper and place it under the dirty one.
 Remove both tabs from the dirty diaper.
 But do not remove it yet.

 Step 7: It’s time to remove the dirty diapers.
-If it’s a poopy diaper, then using the dirty diaper, wipe down the poop.
+If it’s a poopy diaper, then using the dirty diaper to wipe down some of the poop.

-Step 8: With a clean wipe, wipe from the front to back, it helps prevent bacteria from spreading and causing a urinary infection in baby girls.
+Step 8: With clean baby wipes, wipe your baby’s bottom from the front to back, it helps prevent bacteria from spreading and causing a urinary infection in baby girls.
 Make sure you clean very well.

-Step 9: Apply, any diaper rash ointment, baby powder and lotion.
+Step 9: Apply, any diaper rash ointment, petroleum jelly (if baby boy is healing from his circumcision) baby powder and lotion.

 Step 10: Now, pull the front of the new diaper to your baby’s tummy.
 Open one of the tabs or tape and tape it to the front of the diaper.
 Repeat the same step with the second tab.
 Make sure the diaper is not too tight.

 Step 11: Dress your baby again, either with new or same clothes.

 This is your step by step guide on how to change baby’s diaper.
 It wasn’t that bad after all.
 Now it’s important that I tell you that you will find your own way of changing your baby’s diapers within time.
 This is your main guide to get you started.